 The sudden switch to virtual meetings at the start of 2020 called attention to the power of technology and communication.
 The speed at which the world adjusted to working from home is evidence of how far we’ve come from the days of noisy fax machines and dial-up internet.
 Can you imagine a global work from home mandate in 1999?
 But with all of the progress we’ve made so far, have our meetings and events become any more accessible?
 The answer: not yet.
 Just think of the last virtual meeting you’ve attended that featured a sign language interpreter or the use of captions.
 Luckily, KUDO is equipped to provide both, and in multiple languages.

-As of October 10th, KUDO meetings will be equipped with real-time (AI-powered) captioning for participants in English, French, German, Spanish, Italian, Portuguese, Chinese, Russian, Arabic, Japanese…And this is just the beginning.
+As of October 10th, KUDO meetings will be equipped with real-time language expert level captioning for participants in English, French, German, Spanish, Italian, Portuguese, Chinese, Russian, Arabic, Japanese…And this is just the beginning.

 Different meeting goers have different needs; KUDO’s new addition was designed to help meeting participants of all kinds including:

 - Participants who are hearing impaired, enabling them to read transcriptions of the meeting in real-time